-IR notes that various discussions took place during SC and LC meetings regarding the transfer of the properties to the Northern Cape Provincial Government (NCPG) prior to the Gamsberg Nature Reserve Declaration.
+IR noted that various discussions took place during SC and LC meetings regarding the transfer of the properties to the Northern Cape Provincial Government (NCPG) prior to the Gamsberg Nature Reserve Declaration.
 As per IUCN's presentation during the LC meeting held on 18 April 2018, BMM had engaged lawyers regarding transfer of the secured offset properties to the NCPG.
 The expected date for final preparations and sign-off of all documents was anticipated to be the end of May 2018.
 DENC sent a letter to the Office of the Premier (OTP) on 31 May 2018 requesting advice on who would be responsible to sign off on the transfer documents for the four properties and received a response on 4 June 2018.
-The response was clear that the Premier assigned the power in relation to immovable assets to the MEC responsible for Public Works with effect from 3 September 2010 (in terms of the Government Immovable Asset Management Act, 19 of 2007).
+The response was clear that the Premier assigned the power in relation to immovable assets to the MEC responsible for Public Works with effect from 3 September 2010 (in terms of the Government Immovable Asset Management Act, 2007 (Act No.19 of 2007)).
 A formal invitation for a meeting on 1 February 2019 was sent from the HOD of DENC to the HOD of DRPW on 28 January 2019.
 This meeting took place on said date.
 The main discussions points were the background and content of the offset agreement between DENC and BMM and the need for the transfer these properties to Provincial government.
-A follow up meeting was held between DRPW and DENC in February 2019 where the requirements and the process of the transfer of the properties was discussed.
+DRPW and DENC held a follow up meeting in February 2019 to discuss the requirements and the process of the transfer of the properties.

-A formal request for the transfer of properties was sent by the HOD of DENC to the HOD of DRPW on 5 April 2019.
+The HOD of DENC sent a formal request for the transfer of properties to the HOD of DRPW on 5 April 2019.
 This was followed by a site visit by DRPW by two officials of the Kimberley office (May/June 2019), and further meetings in August and September 2019.
 It is understood that DRPW now needs to undertake an assessment of the properties, through a site visit, planned for the beginning of November 2019.